EXCLUSIVE-Activist hedge fund Starboard eyes Rupert Murdoch's News Corp -sources

 News Corp's shares are up 14% year-to-date but have underperformed some peers like New York Times Co NYT.N.
 Its bets to boost digital revenue and subscriptions have yet to fully pay off.

 Starboard, which has pushed for changes at companies ranging from Salesforce CRM.N to Darden Restaurants DRI.N, would struggle to shake up News Corp without Murdoch's consent.
-The Murdoch family trust controls 39% of the company's voting shares.
+The Murdoch family trust controls 39% of the company's voting shares, a set-up several investors said they object to.

 Starboard began building a stake in News Corp over the summer, before Murdoch, 92, announced on Sept 21 that he would step down as chairman, leaving his son Lachlan as sole chair, the sources said.